brajeshwar/brajeshwar.github.io/_posts/2002/2002-11-13-flashcomm-2-more-components.md

----
-layout: post
-title: 'Flashcomm : 2 more Components'
+# 'Flashcomm : 2 more Components'
----

 <a href="http://www.macromedia.com/software/flashcom/download/components/" target="_blank">Flashcomm Components</a>, they have been upadated and 2 more components (15th Component : VideoPlayback and the 16th : VideoRecord) have been added.
 Go get your <a href="http://www.macromedia.com/software/flashcom/download/components/" target="_blank">FREE download</a> today.
 Thanks to <a href="http://samuelwan.com/information/" target="_blank">Sam</a> for the quick info.